The basic tips for making holes in the sheet metal in Inventor

 Once the holes are cute, we select the “Refold” command, where we’ll be prompted to select again a stationary reference and bends to fold.

-And then, when we go to the flat pattern, we’ll see that the holes have been updated to appear on there as well.
+And then, when we go to the flat pattern, we’ll see that the software has updated the holes to appear on there as well.

-Changes made to the flat pattern will not be reflected in the folded model.
-Only changes made to the folded model will be reflected in the flat pattern.
-If you need to make perpendicular cuts on a curved surface, you can use the unfold/refold tools to make proper cut on the a flat working surface inside of the folded model.
+In summary, changes to the flat pattern will not be reflected in the folded model.
+The software will only reflect changes made to the folded model in the flat pattern.
+Therefore, if you need to make perpendicular cuts on a curved surface, you can use the unfold/refold tools to make proper cut on the a flat working surface inside of the folded model.

 For more learning, feel free to check out our sheet metal basics video on our lovely youtube channel